BSeppke/vigracl/README.md

 vigracl
 =======

 Use the power of the computer vision library VIGRA by means of "good old" common lisp.
 The interaction between both (c++ and functional) worlds is realized by using the CFFI extension and the vigra_c wrapper library.
-Tested with AllegroCL and SBCL!
+Tested with SBCL!
+Might work with AllegroCL as well, if you replace the waaf-cffi bindings by the native foreign array passing of ACL.

 1. Prerequisites (VIGRA)
 -----------------------------------